-- Routine patrols of campus-owned and leased facilities - Noise abatement of loud individuals - Eviction of non-affiliated persons - Parking control of district parking lots and restricted areas - Medical assistance to sick or injured students, employees, and visitors - Provide 24-hour access to campus facilities when requested and approved
+- Routine patrols of campus-owned and leased facilities - Noise abatement of loud individuals - Eviction of non-affiliated persons - Parking control of district parking lots and restricted areas - Medical assistance to sick or injured students, employees, and visitors - Provide 24-hour access to campus facilities when requested and approved student interns) and dispatchers.
+Security technicians also report to the Director of Public Safety and Risk Management.

 Student interns are typically hired directly from the college's Criminal Justice program.
-Along with academic training provided by the Criminal Justice program, Public Safety student interns receive training in report writing, patrol operations, self-defense and professional communications.
-Public Safety student interns work primarily at the Truax main campus and the Goodman South Campus.
+Along with academic training provided by the Criminal Justice program, Public Safety student interns receive training in report writing, patrol operations, self-defense, and professional communications.
+Public Safety student interns work primarily at the Truax Campus and the Goodman South Campus.

-Leadership of Public Safety Services is provided by the Director of Public Safety Services under the organization of the Executive Vice President of Finance & Administration.
+Leadership of Public Safety Services is provided by the Director of Public Safety and Risk Management under the organization of President.
 The Director is responsible for the overall guidance and management of the unit district wide.
-The Deputy Director is responsible for managing daily operations, personnel issues and duty assignments for all officers (including Public Safety student interns) and dispatchers.
-Security technicians report to the Director of Public Safety Services.
+This includes managing daily operations, personnel issues, and duty assignments for all officers (including Public Safety